Wellbeing and Photography

 One person commits suicide every 40 seconds across the globe - that's around 850,000 people a year.
 There is no other modern day equivalent epidemic that gets close to the amount of people killing themselves and those figures, mostly, are on the rise.
 So how do we improve our psychological health?

 The social dimension of wellbeing is how we find our place within our societies.
 Do we self-isolate and take no part in what's going on around you locally, or do we engage in those activities that might bring us some pleasure and a sense of being at one with a community?
 Our relationships with people - our significant others, neighbours, colleagues and even strangers - have the potential to enrich our lives and make real connections with people sharing values similar to our own.
 Alternatively, and I'm speaking from a personal perspective here, they are equally capable of creating a sense of dread that I have to interact with people I don't relate to and who's values - in my head at least - are quantum light years away from what I believe and have experienced.
 Therein lies the dichotomy of this dimension.
-Do we take a brief but possibly painful hit and rejoin the human race, or do we find ourselves mostly on our own and isolated from much that is going on around us?
-For me I have no problem being on my own or not going to the village hall for an event, but for many people loneliness is a silent, insidious killer that robs them of friendships, intimacy and the opportunity to care for others, and be cared for by others.
+Do we re-join the human race but on our terms wherever possible, or do we prefer to be mostly on our own and distanced from much that is going on around us?
+For me personally I have no problem being on my own or not going somewhere for a social event, but for many people loneliness is a silent, insidious killer that robs them of friendships, intimacy and the opportunity to care for others, and be cared for by others.

 So how can we reboot our social dimension to improve our social wellbeing?